Gato del Sol IV

 Firefly/Gato del Sol I

 1999-2003.
 The first University of Kentucky Solar Car was designed in 1999 under the name Firefly.
 Firefly, as with most teams’ first car, was a big tank.
-The car had few designs for aerodynamics, rolled strong on 4 wheels, used many extremely heavy Lead-Acid batteries, and weighed-in at almost 1000 pounds!
-Despite some of these flaws, though, starting the team was all that mattered.
-There’s always time to build a new car and make changes, but without starting the team, we wouldn’t be here!
+The car had few designs for aerodynamics and was mainly a proof of concept.
+Firefly was a 4 wheeled vehicle and used Lead-Acid batteries.
+Although Firefly weighed-in at almost 1000 pounds, we had proven that we can construct a vehicle that runs solely of the power of the sun.
+Many lessons were learned from Firefly and were accounted for in future cars we constructed.

 After a couple years, Stone Farm became a huge sponsor of the team.
-Stone Farm also owned the 1984 Kentucky Derby winner, Gato del Sol, which translates from Spanish to ‘Sun-Cat.’
-As a solar team with a Wildcat mascot, this name deemed more fitting than Firefly, and so Gato del Sol I was born.
+Stone Farm also owned the 1984 Kentucky Derby winner, Gato del Sol, which translates from Spanish to “Cat of the Sun”.
+As a solar car team with a Wildcat mascot, this name deemed more fitting than Firefly, and so Gato del Sol I was born.

 In 2003, Gato I attended the American Solar Challenge, but did not qualify.
 However, UC-Berkeley encountered some motor issues, so the team lent them their motor (the one still being used today!) so they could compete in the race.
 Unfortunately, there are no pictures of Gato I that can be found at this moment.